cgrayson/honey-do/project-dos.md

 - [ ] move output to "main" function (and make 'add' have some)
 - [ ] add tests
 - [ ] test & prevent other bad input (?)
+- [ ] handle 'unpull' on file with no pulled tasks
+- [ ] change so that invalid action isn't ignored/defaulted to 'pull'
 - [ ] italicize JSON metadata (?)
 - [ ] make file reading a library
 - [x] fix overwriting of file on no tasks found